GloryOfNight/UE4_AndroidInAppUpdates/README.md

 # Important notes
 This plugin implements [Google Play In-App updates](https://developer.android.com/guide/app-bundle/in-app-updates) feature into UE4.
 For now Flexible type of update NOT SUPPORTED in that plugin, only Immediate.
 Plugin designed to work on 4.23.1 but probably will launch without any errors on earlier or latest version of Unreal.
+Also note, that google in-app updates work only for Android 5+ devices.

 # Installation
 1. Download latest version of plugin